 - Certain types of parental involvement can be more impactful than others

 - Culturally relevant content has been shown to impact academic performance

-Prodigy Math Game — our digital game-based learning platform — engages students and allows them to explore different worlds, complete quests, interact with their peers and earn exciting rewards.
+Prodigy Math and Prodigy English — our digital game-based learning platforms — engage students and allow them to explore different worlds, complete quests, interact with their peers and earn exciting rewards.
 Many studies point to digital games as effective learning tools (Clark et al., 2014; Higgins et al., 2019; Tokac et al., 2019) that increase student motivation (Partovi & Razavi, 2019).

-Prodigy Math Game also uses an adaptive algorithm to automatically detect students’ strengths, find their areas of need and keep them in their zone of proximal development (Vygotsky, 1978).
+Both Prodigy Math also uses an adaptive algorithm to automatically detect students’ strengths, find their areas of need and keep them in their zone of proximal development (Vygotsky, 1978).

 This means the math content students see is:

 - Challenging enough to keep students engaged and motivated

 - Intuitive enough to take them to various prerequisite skills when it detects struggle

 Our adaptive algorithm ensures that the learning is student-centered.
 It provides students with personalized learning that is continuously updated as students progress through the game.